uw-it-aca/linkbot/README.md

 # linkbot
 Slackbot to bind message fragments to external links

-Linkbot can run anwhere.
-To get it running, just create it's configuration module, `linkconfig.py`, and supply the following module variables:
+Linkbot can run anyhere.
+To get it running, just create its configuration module, `linkconfig.py`, and supply the following module variables:

 ### Example `linkconfig.py`